ParsVoice: A Large-Scale Multi-Speaker Persian Speech Corpus for Text-to-Speech Synthesis: ParsVoice

 \textbf{2.
-Stability Verification:} If the new transcription differs significantly from the original, the trimming is deemed excessive and must be reduced.
+Stability Verification:} If the new transcription differs from the original in any way---that is, if even a single character changes---the trimming is deemed excessive and must be reduced.
+Any textual difference is treated as a signal that speech content has been removed.

 \textbf{3.
-Binary Search Optimization:} The algorithm employs binary search, iteratively halving the trimming interval to efficiently converge on the optimal boundary position.
-Binary search continues until re-transcription differs from the original.
+Binary Search Optimization:} The algorithm iteratively halves the trimming interval to converge on the maximum trim length that still produces an identical transcription.
+Binary search terminates when the transcription is character-for-character identical to the original.

 \textbf{4.
-Fine-Grained Linear Search:} After binary search converges, a linear search with 0.1-second increments is applied to achieve precise boundary alignment where further binary search refinement is no longer effective.
+Fine-Grained Linear Search:} After binary search converges, a linear search with 0.1-second increments is applied to achieve precise boundary alignment, continuing until the transcript changes, at which point the last step is reverted, and the boundary is accepted.

-This approach ensures that each segment contains only the essential speech content while maintaining transcription accuracy.
+In practice, the binary search converges well within the 3-second ceiling for the vast majority of segments.
+Leading silence is more prevalent than trailing noise in the source recordings; full trimming statistics are reported in Appendix~\ref{app:corpus_statistics} (Table~\ref{tab:trim_stats}).